caspiankeyes/recursionOS/01 pareto-lang-command-docs.md

 **Welcome to the recursionOS command interface: a symbolic cognition shell for tracing, aligning, reflecting, and evolving recursive intelligence.**

-This document outlines the complete, human-readable, LLM-executable reference for the `.p/` ParetoLang command suite powering `recursionOS`.
+This document outlines the complete  reference for the `.p/` `pareto-lang Rosetta Stone` powering `recursionOS`.

 Each `.p/` command functions as a symbolic invocation of recursion-layer cognition across transformer-based architectures, self-reflective agents, and human cognitive analogs.
 These commands are designed for seamless integration within your interpretability tooling, while elegantly abstracting recursive complexity into familiar, executable structure.